 “Fraud hits you in the head like a feather”

-But for those of you who trusted your gut instinct and declined to be a part of a group fraud, the researchers want to find out why you resisted that temptation.
+But for those of you who trusted your gut instinct and declined to be a part of something unethical, the researchers want to find out why you resisted that temptation.
 They have already examined those who didn’t heed their gut instinct.

 “There’s a saying in business that, ‘Business decisions should be rational.
 Don’t let your emotions get involved.’
 But this is a case when you should let your emotions get involved because your emotions are telling you about the warning signals,” Murphy said.